 - How many adults and youth have access to adequate insurance?

 - How many adults and youth have access to mental health care?

 - Which states have higher barriers to accessing mental health care?

-- To understand how changes in national data reflect the impact of legislation like the Mental Health Parity and Addiction Equity Act (MHPAEA) and the Affordable Care Act (ACA).
+- To understand how changes in natinoal data reflect the impact of legislation and policies; and.

 - To increase dialogue and improve outcomes for individuals and families with mental health needs